-Table 13.1 summarizes 26 melodic conjunctions between Ein feste Burg and W.M.B.
-A melodic conjunction is defined as a shared note between the two melody lines.
+Table 13.1 summarizes 26 melodic conjunctions between Ein feste Burg and Variation IV.
+A melodic conjunction is defined as a shared note between both melody lines.
 Share melody notes are dispersed over 28 of 32 measures from Variation IV.
 Ein feste Burg was found to be dormant in 4 out of 32 measures, namely measures 178 through 181.
-This means Ein feste Burg plays in 28 out of 32 measures, or 87.5% of the time.
+This means Ein feste Burg plays in 28 out of 32 measures or 87.5% of the time.
 In measures where the missing Principal Theme is deemed active, shared melody notes are present in 19 of those 28 measures, or almost 68% of all active measures.

 Table 13.2 breaks down melodic conjunctions between Ein feste Burg and Variation IV by note type.
-There are 8 types of shared melody notes with frequencies range from 1 to 8.
+There are 8 types of shared melody notes with frequencies ranging from 1 to 8.

 The preponderance of the evidence outlined in the above Figures and Tables demonstrates Variation IV is a clear and convincing counterpoint to Ein feste Burg.
 To learn more about the secrets of the Enigma Variations, read my eBook Elgar’s Enigmas Exposed.
 Like my heavenly Father’s gift of salvation, the price is free.